NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Sponsored by a Stranger.md

 Choose two ability boosts.
 One must be to **Intelligence** or **Wisdom**, and one is a free ability boost.

 You're trained in your choice of the Occultism or Nature skill.
-You gain your choice of the [[Feats/Dubious Knowledge|Dubious Knowledge]] or [[Feats/Quick Identification|Quick Identification]] skill feat.
+You gain your choice of the [[Dubious Knowledge|Dubious Knowledge]] or [[Quick Identification|Quick Identification]] skill feat.
 You're also trained in Insect Lore.
 Your recommended primary branch is the Rain-Scribes.

 *Source: Pathfinder: Strength of Thousands Player's Guide* *OGL*